microsoft/service-fabric-healer/FabricHealerProxy/README.md

                 }
             }

-            // When cancellationToken is cancelled (in this case by the SF runtime) any active health reports will be automatically cleared by FabricHealerProxy.Proxy.
+            // When cancellationToken is cancelled (in this case by the SF runtime) any active health reports will be automatically cleared by FabricHealerProxy.
+            // Note: This does not guarantee that some target entity that has an active FabricHealerProxy health report will be cancelled.
+Cancellation of repairs is
+            // not currently supported by FabricHealer.
         }
     }
 }